Academic Research Field

 Research Mentorship & Seminars

-For students pursuing medicine or life sciences research projects at high-school level, ScholarBridge pairs you with a PhD-level mentor to develop a focused academic question.
+For students pursuing medicine or life sciences research projects at high-school level, ScholarBridge pairs you with a doctoral-level or equivalent research mentor to develop a focused academic question.
 Whether you aim for competitive medicine admissions or want to build a genuine research foundation, our mentorship gives your application something to say.

 Who This Is For